 This course provides advanced level studies in the area of molecular evolutionary genetics and development.
-The topics covered include: Molecular data used in evolutionary genetics: neutral theory of evolution; behavioural genetics.
-Principles of mouse molecular genetics applied to vertebrate eye, limb and neural development.
-Evolution of development; evolution of sex; interactions between the environment and development.
+Focus is placed on understanding key experiments in these fields and on interpreting data.
+Topics covered include: Principles of mouse molecular genetics applied to limb and neural subminimum of 40% in the examination is required.